wokayme/random_elements_from_list/README.md

 See demo [here](https://wokayme.github.io/random_elements_from_list/)

 ## Reason of this project
-My problem was that I used the same the same hashtags on instagram over and over and because I am laizy I decided to creat this genereator.
+My problem was that I used the same the same hashtags on instagram over and over and because I am laizy I decided to create this genereator.

 ## Functionality
 - creating list and select random N elements